browserengineering/book/book/text.md

 list of tokens.
 If you end with an unfinished tag, like if you\'re lexing `"Hi!<hr"`, that unfinished tag is thrown out.[^15]

-Our `layout` function must now loop over tokens, not text:
+Finally, `layout` has access not just to the text contents of the page, but to all tokens on it.
+Now `layout` must loop over tokens, not
+text:

 ``` {.python}
 def layout(tokens):